-Without a doubt the most important thing you can do once you decide you want to become pregnant is to get yourself in the best physical condition you can because being both under and overweight could seriously impede your ability to get pregnant in the first place
+Without a doubt, the most important thing you can do once you decide you want to become pregnant is to get yourself in the best physical condition you can, because being both under and overweight could seriously impede your ability to get pregnant in the first place.

 When you become pregnant, your body isn’t just yours anymore.
-You have this tiny growing baby who depends on you for every single thing, for its comfort, for its safety and for its nutrition.
+You have this tiny growing baby who depends on you for every single thing: for its comfort, for its safety, and for its nutrition.

 This means whatever you eat, your baby eats too.
 Whatever you drink, your baby drinks.
-Hopefully, the second you find out your pregnant one of your first thoughts is ‘how can I keep my baby safe?’
+Hopefully, the second you find out you're pregnant one of your first thoughts is ‘how can I keep my baby safe?’
 There isn’t a single better thing you can do for your baby than to keep yourself healthy in anticipation of his conception.
-It’s a fact that your weight will affect whether conception will be easy, difficult or happen for you at all.
+It’s a fact that your weight will affect whether conception will be easy, difficult, or happen for you at all.
 How does that work exactly?
-How does losing or gaining too much weight affect whether you can conceive.
+How does losing or gaining too much weight affect whether you can conceive?
 What is the optimal weight you should be so that your dream of becoming a mother can best become reality?

 Your body works in a very organized, sustained way.
 Your heart pumps blood through your veins.
 Your brain fires off impulses that help your muscles move and every month, you ovulate and if conception doesn’t take place, you get your period.

 Being overweight or underweight can cause your system to stop working properly, severely compromising your ability to conceive.
 Using a car as an example, if one thing is out of alignment, the whole car’s performance is strained; conception is a complicated enough business without throwing in a body that isn’t working in peak physical condition.